AdobeDocs/experience-manager-core-components.en/help/components/image.md

 ## Configure Dialog {#configure-dialog}

-In addition to the standard [edit dialog](#edit-dialog) and [design dialog](#design-dialog), the image component offers a configure dialog where the image itself is defined along with its description and basic properties.
+The image component offers a configure dialog where the image itself is defined along with its description and basic properties.

 ### Asset Tab {#asset-tab}